dempseyevans/projectPortfolio/README.md

 ## The Application

 **Cookery** is a recipe management and meal planning application, designed to be a tool for the everyday cook.
+The application design uses an MVC architecture with the Spring Boot framework to focus on modularity and scalability.
+Spring Security manages user authentication, requiring users to register and log in to access the application.
+Upon logging in the users has full access to all functionality but only their personal ingredients and recipes.

 ## Features